toorop/go-qonto/README.md

 ## DISCLAIMER
 This package and the CLI are not provided nor supported by Qonto

-## DISCLAMER 2
-Work in progress, don't use it for now.

 ## go-qonto package quickstart

 ```go get github.com/toorop/go-qonto```